PyRepair/maniple/training-data/summarize-experiment-v2/thefuck/21/prompt.md

 thefuck/rules/git_fix_stash.py:8: IndexError

 ```
-# Runtime value and type of variables inside the buggy function
-Each case below includes input parameter value and type, and the value and type of relevant variables at the function's return, derived from executing failing tests.
-If an input parameter is not reflected in the output, it is assumed to remain unchanged.
-Note that some of these values at the function's return might be incorrect.
-Analyze these cases to identify why the tests are failing to effectively fix the bug.

-## Case 1
-### Runtime value and type of the input parameters of the buggy function
-command.script, value: `'git'`, type: `str`

-command, value: `Command(script=git, stdout=, stderr=
-usage: git stash list [<options>]
-   or: git stash show [<stash>]
-   or: git stash drop [-q`, type: `Command`
+## Summary of Runtime Variables and Types in the Buggy Function

+The buggy function is a part of a program that provides corrections for mistyped terminal commands.
+The function is designed to match a specific command and its output to determine if the command and its parameters are correct.

+In this case, the function takes a Command object `command` as input and checks if the second word in the `command.script` is `'stash'` and if the word `'usage:'` is in the `command.stderr`.

+The bug in the function is that it directly checks the `command.script.split()[1]` without verifying if `command.script` has multiple words, which leads to a potential error if `command.script` does not contain multiple words.
+Additionally, the function does not effectively use the `command.stderr` information to determine the match.

+To fix this bug, the function should first split the `command.script` and then check if the split list has at least two elements before comparing the second element to `'stash'`.
+Furthermore, the function should check both conditions related to `command.stderr` more effectively to determine a match.

+## Summary of Expected Parameters and Return Values in the Buggy Function

+The expected behavior of the `match` function is to check if the command script contains the word "stash" and if the command's stderr contains the phrase "usage:".

+In this case, the input parameters are as follows:
+- command.script: 'git'
-command.stderr, value: `'\nusage: git stash list [<options>]\n   or: git stash show [<stash>]\n   or: git stash drop [-q`, type: `str`
+- command: Command(script='git', stdout='', stderr='\nusage: git stash list [<options>]\n   or: git stash show [<stash>]\n   or: git stash drop [-q')

-### Runtime value and type of variables right before the buggy function's return
-splited_script, value: `['git']`, type: `list`

-# Expected value and type of variables during the failing test execution
-Each case below includes input parameter value and type, and the expected value and type of relevant variables at the function's return.
-If an input parameter is not reflected in the output, it is assumed to remain unchanged.
-A corrected function must satisfy all these cases.

-## Expected case 1
-### Input parameter value and type
-command.script, value: `'git'`, type: `str`

-command, value: `Command(script=git, stdout=, stderr=
-usage: git stash list [<options>]
-   or: git stash show [<stash>]
-   or: git stash drop [-q`, type: `Command`

-command.stderr, value: `'\nusage: git stash list [<options>]\n   or: git stash show [<stash>]\n   or: git stash drop [-q`, type: `str`
+- command.stderr: '\nusage: git stash list [<options>]\n   or: git stash show [<stash>]\n   or: git stash drop [-q'

+The expected behavior is to return True, since the script contains "stash" and the stderr contains "usage:".
+However, the current implementation is checking if the script.split()[1] is equal to "stash", which is not correct.

+The corrected function should check if "stash" is in the command.script and if "usage:" is in command.stderr.

 ## Summary of the GitHub Issue Related to the Bug

-# GitHub Issue Title:
+GitHub Bug Title:
-Fix git_fix_stash rule fails with "git" script
+Error when running 'git' commands

-## Detailed Description:
+Description:
-The "git" script is causing the git_fix_stash rule to fail.
-The error log shows an IndexError: list index out of range.
+When running 'git' commands with only the word 'git' in the script, it results in an error.
+The error occurs when running the 'stash' command.
+This leads to a 'list index out of range' error in the 'git_fix_stash' rule.

+Expected Output:
+When running 'git' commands, including just the word 'git,' it should not result in an error, specifically when running the 'stash' command.

+Environment:
+- Python: 3.7.3.final.0
+- numpy: 1.18.1
+- matplotlib: 3.1.2
+- scipy: 1.3.0
+- xlrd: 1.2.0

 1. Analyze the buggy function and it's relationship with the test code, corresponding error message, the actual input/output variable information, the expected input/output variable information, the github issue.